aacotroneo/laravel-saml2/README.md

 ```
 ### Auth persistence

-Becarefull about necessary Laravel middleware for Auth persistence in Session.
+Be careful about necessary Laravel middleware for Auth persistence in Session.

 For exemple, it can be: